Causes of Periodontal Disease

 Periodontal disease is most often preceded by gingivitis, which is a bacterial infection of the gum tissue.
 A bacterial infection affects the gums when the toxins contained in plaque begin to irritate and inflame the gum tissues.
 Once this bacterial infection colonizes in the gum pockets between the teeth, it becomes much more difficult to remove and treat.
 Periodontal disease is a progressive condition that eventually leads to the destruction of the connective tissue and jawbone.
 If left untreated, it can lead to shifting teeth, loose teeth, and eventually tooth loss.

 Periodontal disease is the leading cause of tooth loss among adults in the developed world and should always be promptly treated.
-To learn more about treatment for gum disease in Royersford, Pennsylvania, and to schedule a visit with Dr. Pulaski, our skilled periodontist at Transcend Dental, please contact us today.
+To learn more about treatment for gum disease in Royersford, Pennsylvania, and to schedule a visit with Dr. Sajid, our skilled periodontist at Transcend Dental, please contact us today.